gizmola/docker4lamp/README.md

 certutil.exe -addstore root ./cert/mkcert/rootCA.pem
 </pre></div>

 - Step #3: Add an entry to your /etc/hosts file for your dev domain.
-Assuming that your **APP_NAME** is "myproject"
+Assuming that your **APP_NAME** is "myproject".
+If you are using windows the hosts file is located at c:\Windows\System32\Drivers\etc\hosts.
+You must open it with an editor that was "Run as Administrator" in order to save it.

 <div class="highlight highlight-source-shell"><pre>
-127.0.0.1 myproject.localhost www.myproject.localhost
+127.0.0.1 myproject.test www.myproject.test
 </pre></div>

-_Your browser should see your development server as valid when you open https://www.myproject.localhost_
+_Your browser should see your development server as valid when you open https://www.myproject.test_

 #### Note for Firefox users:
 By default Firefox does not trust root certs installed in the operating system.
 [You can work around this using Mozilla's documentation.](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox)